vizzuhq/vizzu-lib/docs/tutorial/aggregating_data.md

 Next to the default logic of sum, there are a handful of other aggregation logics that are available in `Vizzu`: `min`, `max`, `mean`, `count` and `distinct`.
+Aggregators can be set for data series using:

+- data series descriptor objects: `{ name: 'Popularity', aggregator: 'min' }`
+- or by encoding them into the name of the data series: `'min(Popularity)'`

+We will use the second method in the following examples.
 Let's go through them to see how they work.

 Minimum value: the height of the bars show the minimum value in the `Popularity` measure in each of the `Genres`.